Remembrance & White Poppies

 White poppies will feature prominently in the Alternative Remembrance Sunday Ceremony and similar events in the coming weeks.

-White poppies recall all victims of all wars, including victims of wars that are still being fought.
+White poppies commemorate all victims of all wars, including wars that are still being fought.
 This includes people of all nationalities.
 It includes both civilians and members of armed forces.
-Today, over 90% of people killed in warfare are civilians.
+Today over 90% of people killed in warfare are civilians.

 In wearing white poppies, we remember all those killed in war, all those wounded in body or mind, the millions who have been made sick or homeless by war and the families and communities torn apart.
 We also remember those killed or imprisoned for refusing to fight and for resisting war.

 We differ from the Royal British Legion, who produce red poppies.
-The Legion says that red poppies are to remember only British armed forces and those who fought alongside them.
+The Legion has traditionally said that red poppies are to remember only British armed forces and those who fought alongside them.
+In 2019 they shifted their position to say that they "acknowledge" civilian victims of war, but did not extend their remembrance to all nationalities.

 We want to remember British military dead, but they are not the only victims of war.
 We also remember the many civilians who have died or suffered in war, both those from the past and those in the midst of war today, in Syria and Yemen and many other violent conflicts around the world.
 Suffering does not stop at national borders, and nor should remembrance.

-White poppies symbolise the conviction that there are better ways to resolve conflict than through the use of violence.
-They embody values that reject killing fellow human beings for whatever reason.
-Nearly 100 years after the end of the “war to end all wars” we still have a long way to go to put an end to a social institution that even in the last decade has contributed to the killing of millions.
+White poppies symbolise a committment to peace and to finding non-violent solutions to conflicts.
+A hundred years after the end of the “war to end all wars” we still have a long way to go to end a social institution that even in the last decade has contributed to the killing of millions.
+By struggling for peace and opposing current wars, we reassert the original message of remembrance: 'never again'.

 From economic reliance on arms sales to renewing and updating all types of weapons, the UK government contributes significantly to international instability.
 The outcome of recent military adventures highlights their ineffectiveness and grim consequences.